PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp171_director_operator_flasharray_configuration.rst

 will be used to create the `heat-env-config ConfigMap`.
 See the Red Hat director Operator documentation for more details on this.

-Once the new ConfigMap has been created the OpenStack environemtn can be (re)deployed.
+Once the new ConfigMap has been created the OpenStack environment can be (re)deployed.